 Promotes all major financial calculation methods as well as quantitative and qualitative measures.

-Establishes procedures for matching a given scenario to the most appropriate method.
+Establishes the procedures for matching a given scenario to the most appropriate method.

-Leads in generating reliable conclusions from the results of complex calculations.
+Leads in generating reliable conclusions from results of complex calculations.

 Formulates financial calculations used for critical decision making; evaluates the quality and accuracy of decisions.